ans-coe/terraform-modules/azure/spoke/README.md

 - Additional routes can be added to a Route Table using extra_routes.

 ### `Peering`
-There is an option for peering the spoke vNet to another remote vNet.
+There is an option for peering the spoke vNet to other remote vNets.
 Peering is only set up one way, from the spoke vNet to the remote vNet.
 Peering from the remote vNet to the spoke vNet will need to be configured seperate to this module.

 ### `Network Watcher`
 Best practise is to create a Network Watcher per region & per subscription.
 Network Watcher is enabled if var.enable_network_watcher is set to true (default).